react-static/react-static/docs/plugins/README.md

 - **NPM**.
 You can install any react-static compatible plugin via `npm`.
 Once it is installed, it can be used by React Static.
 - **Locally via the `/plugins` directory** - If you have a custom plugin or are developing a plugin locally, you can place your plugin directory in the `/plugins` directory in your project root.
 It can then be used by React Static.
 - **Locally via the `/node.api.js` and `/browser.api.js` project files** - If you simply need the plugin API to customize something local to your project, you can create a `node.api.js` and/or `browser.api.js` file in the root of your project.
-These files are treated just like plugin's themselves, but do not receive plugin options and are executed last in the plugin cycle.
+These files are treated just like plugins themselves, but do not receive plugin options and are executed last in the plugin cycle.

 ## Using Plugins